PhantomGamers/SFP/README.md

 # Known Issues
 * Currently breaks Big Picture Mode chat due to Big Picture not utilizing steamloopback.host
-* Patching the friends list is currently unsupported on Linux as it uses a different file format from Windows and OSX.
+* Patching the friends list is currently unsupported on Linux and OSX as it uses a different file format from Windows.
 Contributions welcome!
 * The program will crash on exit due to a bug with AvaloniaUI - https://github.com/AvaloniaUI/Avalonia/issues/7588

 # Dependencies